CodeYourFuture/Module-Data-Flows/Sprint-1/destructuring/exercise-1/readme.md

 # Exercise

 - What is the syntax to destructure the object `personOne` in exercise.js?

+The syntax to destructure the object personOne is by using curly braces to extract specific properties by their key names.
+For example: const { name, age, favouriteFood } = personOne;
+This creates three variables — name, age, and favouriteFood — with the values from the object.

 - Update the parameter of the function `introduceYourself` to use destructuring on the object that gets passed in.